netatteh/clab-mpls-sdn-era/README.md

 # Containerlab topology for MPLS in the SDN Era

-Containerlab topology description used to deploy the example topology defined in book _MPLS in the SDN era_.
+Containerlab topology description used to deploy the example topology defined in book [MPLS in the SDN era](https://www.oreilly.com/library/view/mpls-in-the/9781491905449/).
 The lab is built utilizing the Juniper cRPD image.

 ## Prerequisites